-We model the effect of the $^{13}$C nuclear-spin bath \cite{zhao2012decoherence} on the $\Lambda$ system as a fluctuating classical magnetic field.
+We model the effect of the P1 center electron spin bath \cite{wang2012comparison, dobrovitski2008decoherence, wang2013spin, hanson2008coherent, simanovskaia2013sidebands} on the $\Lambda$ system as a fluctuating classical magnetic field.
 The value of this field at the position of the NV center at time $t$ is denoted by $b(t)$.
-Specifically, we assume the spin-bath noise to be zero-mean, stationary, and sufficiently weak to be treated perturbatively (see Sec.\ref{sub:tcl}).
+Specifically, we assume the spin-bath noise to be zero-mean, stationary, and sufficiently weak to be treated perturbatively (see Sec.~\ref{sub:tcl}).
 In particular, the lowest-order (two-point) correlation function is determined by

 where ${\mathbb E}$ denotes the ensemble average over realizations of the classical stochastic process $\{b(t)\}$.
 In the presence of this stochastic bath, the Hamiltonian of the driven $\Lambda$ system is then given by $H(t)\equiv H_{\Lambda}(t)+H_{c}(t)$, where